Cole-Nelms/server_automation/README.md

 # server_automation
-Automation piplines for my personal servers.
+This repository contains Ansible, Docker, and scripting automation for my personal servers.